-The BabySense 7 is a simple, no-touch mattress style movement monitor with two sensor pads and a nursery unit.
+The BabySense 7 is a simple, mattress style movement monitor with two sensor pads and a nursery unit.
 This no-nonsense monitor has an easy setup and runs on AA batteries to limit potentially dangerous cords and increase the locations where you can use it.
 We like the two sensor pad design that provides full crib coverage which allows use until your baby is about one year old with fewer false alarms.
 While we like having a parent device and the adjustable sensitivity found on the Angelcare AC403, we still think the BabySense is a quality, reliable option, especially for parents who may find the setup and user interface of the more complex Angelcare somewhat daunting.

 Babysense 7 Review

 Pros: Alarm and lights, 2 sensor pads, no cords, few false alarms